collectivemedia/celos/provisioner/README.md

 (Of course, this will not work the first time.
 I mean, we're talking about computers here, right?
 Heck, distributed computers!)

+Once it works, look into `tmp/inventory` to find the assigned host names.
+You can ssh into them using username `ubuntu`.

 Once you're done, you can shut down the cluster with:

     ./destroy.sh